michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 > This step is the same for all three running modes.

-All the data analysis codes and generated figures can be found in `/data_analysis/analysis_and_figures/`.
-The file structure is as shown in follows:
+The directory `/data_analysis/analysis_and_figures/` contains all the codes for data analysis and the figures generated.
+The file structure of the directory is shown below.
 ```
 data_analysis/
 |__ raw_data